Has a Death Occurred? We Are Available 24/7 (336) 904-1053

 Pierce-Jefferson Kernersville Chapel

 Don is a retired ordained minister in The Wesleyan Church.
 Don was raised in Virginia where he met the love of his life, Sandy, and was married in 1974.
-They have 2 children, Philip and Derek, and 5 grandchildren, Avery, Jaxson, Sophia, Isaiah, and Fiona who they love and adore and enjoy spending time with, especially their ball games.
+They have two children, Philip and Derek, and five grandchildren, Avery, Jaxson, Sophia, Isaiah, and Fiona who they love and adore and enjoy spending time with, especially their ball games.

-Don loves playing the piano and gospel music as well as traveling all around God's beautiful world with a goal in mind of visiting all 50 states by the end of 2022.
+Don loves playing the piano and gospel music as well as traveling all around God's beautiful world.